reshinto/programming_language_syntax_comparison/readme.md

 using System.Text;  // import the prefix
 var builder2 = new StringBuilder();  // ''
 // method 3
-var builder3 = new StringBuilder("starting string);  // "starting string"
+var builder3 = new StringBuilder("starting string");  // "starting string"

 // check if string builder is empty